NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       export APP_NAME="nrfassettracker"

 #.
 Choose a unique name for the storage account and export it as ``STORAGE_ACCOUNT_NAME``.
-   Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
+   Storage account names must be between 3 and 24 characters and may contain numbers and lowercase letters only.
    In this example, ``nrfassettracker`` is used as the storage account name.

    .. code-block:: bash